mechgguy/eestech-hackathon/README.md

 Endeavour overtaken between the 03.05.2024-05.05.2024

 ## Acknowledgements
 We would like to thank EESTEC LC Aachen and Infineon for organizing this hackathon and providing us with the opportunity to work on such an exciting project.
+Special thanks for Julian and Eric for the on-site support.

 ## License
 This project is licensed under the [MIT License](https://www.mit.edu/~amini/LICENSE.md).